projectcontour/contour/site/docs/v1.0.0/annotations.md

 ## Contour specific Ingress annotations

-The following Contour annotions are supported on [`Ingress`](https://kubernetes.io/docs/concepts/services-networking/ingress/) objects:

  - `projectcontour.io/ingress.class`: The Ingress class that should interpret and serve the Ingress.
 If not set, then all Ingress controllers serve the Ingress.
 If specified as `projectcontour.io/ingress.class: contour`, then Contour serves the Ingress.
 If any other value, Contour ignores the Ingress definition.
 You can override the default class `contour` with the `--ingress-class-name` flag at runtime.
 This can be useful while you are migrating from another controller, or if you need multiple instances of Contour.
  - `projectcontour.io/num-retries`: [The maximum number of retries](https://www.envoyproxy.io/docs/envoy/v1.11.2/configuration/http_filters/router_filter.html#config-http-filters-router-x-envoy-max-retries) Envoy should make before abandoning and returning an error to the client.
 Applies only if `projectcontour.io/retry-on` is specified.
  - `projectcontour.io/per-try-timeout`: [The timeout per retry attempt](https://www.envoyproxy.io/docs/envoy/v1.11.2/api-v2/api/v2/route/route.proto#envoy-api-field-route-routeaction-retrypolicy-retry-on), if there should be one.
 Applies only if `projectcontour.io/retry-on` is specified.
  - `projectcontour.io/response-timeout`: [The Envoy HTTP route timeout](https://www.envoyproxy.io/docs/envoy/v1.11.2/api-v2/api/v2/route/route.proto.html#envoy-api-field-route-routeaction-timeout), specified as a [golang duration](https://golang.org/pkg/time/#ParseDuration).
 By default, Envoy has a 15 second timeout for a backend service to respond.
 Set this to `infinity` to specify that Envoy should never timeout the connection to the backend.
 Note that the value `0s` / zero has special semantics for Envoy.
  - `projectcontour.io/retry-on`: [The conditions for Envoy to retry a request](https://www.envoyproxy.io/docs/envoy/v1.11.2/api-v2/api/v2/route/route.proto#envoy-api-field-route-routeaction-retrypolicy-retry-on).
 See also [possible values and their meanings for `retry-on`](https://www.envoyproxy.io/docs/envoy/v1.11.2/configuration/http_filters/router_filter.html#config-http-filters-router-x-envoy-retry-on).
  - `projectcontour.io/tls-minimum-protocol-version`: [The minimum TLS protocol version](https://www.envoyproxy.io/docs/envoy/v1.11.2/api-v2/api/v2/auth/cert.proto#envoy-api-msg-auth-tlsparameters) the TLS listener should support.
  - `projectcontour.io/websocket-routes`: [The routes supporting websocket protocol](https://www.envoyproxy.io/docs/envoy/v1.11.2/api-v2/api/v2/route/route.proto#envoy-api-field-route-routeaction-use-websocket), the annotation value contains a list of route paths separated by a comma that must match with the ones defined in the `Ingress` definition.
 Defaults to Envoy's default behavior which is `use_websocket` to `false`.
-The IngressRoute API has [first-class support for websockets]({% link _docs_1_0/ingressroute.md %}#websocket-support).
  - `contour.heptio.com/ingress.class`: deprecated form of `projectcontour.io/ingress.class`.
  - `contour.heptio.com/num-retries`: deprecated form of `projectcontour.io/num-retries`.
  - `contour.heptio.com/per-try-timeout`: deprecated form of `projectcontour.io/per-try-timeout`.